Chevrotain/chevrotain/docs/tutorial/step3a_adding_actions_visitor.md

 This can be accomplished using a CST (Concrete Syntax Tree) Visitor defined **outside** our grammar:

-*   See in depth documentation of Chevrotain's [CST capabilities](https://sap.github.io/chevrotain/website/Deep_Dive/concrete_syntax_tree.html)
+*   See in depth documentation of Chevrotain's [CST capabilities](https://sap.github.io/chevrotain/docs/guide/concrete_syntax_tree.html)

-### Enabling CST output in our parser.
+## Enabling CST

-First we need to enable CST (Concrete Syntax Tree) creation by our parser.
+First we need to enable the CST (Concrete Syntax Tree) creation in our parser.
 This is easily done by passing the ["outputCst"](https://sap.github.io/chevrotain/documentation/3_1_0/interfaces/iparserconfig.html#outputcst) parser options object in the super constructor.